insektdotbin/Tor2DNS/README.md

 **🌐 Tor2DNS** is a simple command-line script that transforms your Tor proxy into a DNS resolver, utilizing Cloudflare's DNS service.
 This tool is designed to enhance your online privacy by routing DNS queries through the Tor network.

-Tor2DNS, simply runs the instructions according to [Cloudflare's DNS-Over-Tor](https://developers.cloudflare.com/1.1.1.1/other-ways-to-use-1.1.1.1/dns-over-tor/)
+Tor2DNS executes instructions based on [Cloudflare's DNS-Over-Tor](https://developers.cloudflare.com/1.1.1.1/other-ways-to-use-1.1.1.1/dns-over-tor/).

 ## ⚙️ Version